This article was previously published under Q284285

 The following features are available in the current version of WFetch:

-For additional information about the TCP/IP three-way handshake, click the following article number to view the article in the Microsoft Knowledge Base:
+WFetch does not log the TCP handshake data that is used to establish and close TCP sessions.
+For additional information, click the article number below to view the article in the Microsoft Knowledge Base: